Wednesday, October 1, 2025

 For those that don't know, the national sport in Canada is hockey.

 Its not too tough to figure out that I love dogs.
 I think this fountain is so cute.
-It is the Berczy Park Dog Fountain, unveiled in 2017, in downtown Toronto.
+It is the Berczy Park Dog Fountain in downtown Toronto.

 There are 27 sculptures of various dog breeds, including a Golden Retriever, Great Dane puppy, Bernese Mountain Dog, Giant Schnauzer and West Highland Terrier, all playfully spouting water.

-At the top of the fountain the dogs gaze up at a golden bone.
+At the top of the fountain is a golden bone.

 In Toronto's Yorkville neighborhood, there is another in the series of Rabbitwoman and Dogman called "Table of Love".
 Look closely, the sculpture sits outside a lawyers office.
 My first thoughts were they are divorce lawyers discussing either a prenup or divorce settlement.
 But what do I know - apparently the piece "symbolizes unity and love to convey messages of connection and conservation."

-This one is called "The Pasture", installed in 1985 in the financial district.
+This one in the financial district is called "The Pasture".
 There are seven life-sized bronze cows lounging on the grassy plaza between the downtown towers.
+My sister Marie, the "city girl", is very brave.

 The installation is designed "to express the capabilities of the physical form through movement and aims to inspire hope and aspiration in patients, families, and the community."